- How Do You Change Your YouTube Channel Name?

 Your Description is useful because it shows up in the Google search engine results, as well as YouTube’s results page.

 There is a time and place for throwing keywords around and the Tags section is built just for that.
 A tag is a keyword that you can connect to your content.
 Users can search based on tags, which means that your content can be linked to just about any word or phrase that you think someone might use to search for your content.
 Feel free to go crazy here, add as many relevant tags as you can think of.
-Keep in mind that they’re case sensitive on YouTube.
-So make sure you use plural and singular versions of each tag, as well as past, present and future tenses.
+Consider the use of plural and singular versions of each tag, as well as past, present and future tenses.

 YouTube offers an interesting Transcription feature to all videos that are uploaded.